Staff profiles

 Lecturer in Communications and Digital Media (E&R)

-She has an affiliation with the LSE Research Unit on Southeastern Europe (LSEE) and the Centre for the Studies of the Balkans at Goldsmiths.
+I have an affiliation with the LSE Research Unit on Southeastern Europe (LSEE) and the Centre for the Studies of the Balkans at Goldsmiths.

 Twitter: @sanja_vico